This healthy zucchini bread is a great alternative to store-bought, less healthy treats! And you can also make muffins with the same mix.

 Now I also add carrots (and recently pecans and chocolate chips, there is no end to the improvements) and bake them in cups instead of in loaf pans.

 So I thought I’d share my quick and easy recipe while the muffins are baking.

-This stash will probably last us a week, after I share a few with my neighbors and the large Bleasdale clan.
+This stash will probably last us three or four days, after I share a few with my neighbors and the large Bleasdale clan.

 Healthy Zucchini Bread (well, Healthy Whole Wheat Zucchini and Carrot Muffins)